jdevelop/ezpwd/README.md

-There is a plethora of password managers around, so why build another one?
+There is plethora of password managers around, so why build another one?
 I've got a few simple reasons for myself:
-* I prefer to have things with not much of fancy UI, just a thing that does it's job.
+* I prefer to have things with not much of fancy UI, just something that does it's job.
+Unix-way sort of.
 * I want to use the single password manager on Linux desktops, various Linux/FreeBSD servers ( and MacOS, since it is standard de-facto in many corporate environments ).
 And potentially Windows, but spare me this fate, please.
 * I want to have my password database as simple as possible.
 Substantially, just a good ol' **text file**.
 * I don't want to be locked out if my password manager app crashes or doesn't work anymore for whatever reason.
-Hence I want my password database be compatible with something that I can use pretty
+Hence I want my password database be compatible with something that I can use pretty much anywhere.
-* much anywhere.
 In fact, it must be so simple that I **shouldn't ever need a password manager app to access my passwords at all**.

 Given all that, my design considerations were narrowed down to
 * text file